ExCALIBUR-NEPTUNE/NESO/README.md

 ```
 CMake will automatically be able to find all of the packages it needs
 in `.spack-env/view/`.
 The downside of this approach is that there is
-a small risk CMake will end up using a different compiler or compiler
+a risk CMake will end up using a different compiler or compiler
 version than was used to build all of the dependencies.
+This is
+especially likely if not using a system compiler.
 You should
 ensure you are aware of what compilers you have installed and, if
 necessary, explicitely specify to CMake which you want to use.